 Trees located on public land, such as in streets and public open space, are sometimes provided with irrigation to support their health and growth.
 This indicator measures the percentage of trees that receive irrigation (beyond a two-year establishment period) from an alternative water source (recycled water, greywater, rainwater and urban stormwater).
 Irrigation could be provided through a formal irrigation system or passively through redirection of stormwater from a road or adjacent paved surfaces.

-Measure 5.1: Percent of street trees that are supported with permanent (active or passive) irrigation from an alternative water supply parameters
+Percent of street trees that are supported with permanent (active or passive) irrigation from an vater supply parameters Indicator type Leading